balena-io/docs/pages/learn/deploy/offline-updates.md

 $ rm ${tmpimg}
 ```

-### Process of Reprovisioning

-> Warning: For devices with internal storage, this procedure erases the internal media of your device.
-Hence, remove any mass storage devices containing user data.

-With the update media ready having the latest release of the application preloaded.
-Follow the device's provisioning instructions present on balenaCloud dashboard for your specific device.

-For example: For Raspberry Pi devices, insert the recently flashed SD card and power up the device.
-When the process is complete, (re)connect any mass storage devices containing user data back to the device.
-Reconnect the device to the local air-gapped network(s).
-Later, use SSH to connect and inspect application logs, etc.

-#### Strategies to remotely update with an SD card or USB device

-If a device isn't locally deployed, one can ship the flashed SD cards or USB sticks/drives to a remote location.
-There someone can run the update by simply inserting them into the devices and booting.

-If the target device exists on an air-gapped or Internet restricted network, [inserting ssh keys][insert-ssh-key] during the configuration step will allow fleet managers at the remote site to connect into the device directly via OpenSSH and verify the update by examining container logs, etc.

-If the target device is connected via a low-bandwidth connection, it should eventually establish a connection to balenaCloud.
-Depending on the connection's quality, it may respond to [web terminal][web-terminal] commands and output container logs to the dashboard.

 ### Update Device Registration(s)

 This section deals with device registration in the cloud (balenaCloud or openBalena).
-The following steps help in manually reflecting the new state of the device for offline devices or devices on private networks without Internet access.
+The following steps help in
+* manually reflecting the new state of the device for offline devices or devices on private networks without Internet access
+* prevent devices with restricted or low bandwidth connectivity from trying to download newer releases.

 #### Patch State Endpoint - Update Device State in the Cloud

 This step updates the device state in the cloud (balenaCloud or openBalena)
-on behalf of the device, as if the device was online.
-It is only required for
+on behalf of the device, as if the had just installed the new release.
+It is
-devices that do not have an internet connection.
-If the device has an internet
+optional for devices that do not have an internet connection, but mandatory if
-connection, even if low bandwidth, this step may be skipped because the device
-itself will be able to contact the cloud to update its state.
+the device has a unreliable/limited connectivity or low bandwidth internet
+connection.

+In such unreliable or limited bandwidth connection situations, you will need to
+run the commands of this step after you have powered off the device.
+This step
+will pin the device to the release that was preloaded to the image, to ensure
+that the device doesn't attempt to download a newer release over an unreliable
+or limited bandwidth connection.

 ```bash
 $ os_version_tag=$(echo ${os_version} | awk -F'+' '{print $1}')